AsiriSirithunga/AsiriSirithunga/README.md

 ### Hi there 👋

 # 💫About Me :
-A simple man with positive attitudes who loves to learn and experiment things.
-I'm really interested to engage in areas different from one another.

 - 🔭 I’m currently studying Electronic and Telecommunication engineering at the university of Moratuwa.
 - 🌱 I’m currently focusing on Robotics and Industry Automation.